PentoHQ/tech-challenge-frontend/README.md

 Generates the TypeScript types from the graphql API.
 You need to set a valid JWT token as a environment variable.

-### `yarn new-component`

-Creates a new UI component, with all the required boilerplate, some safe defaults and initial tests.
-**Please use this script when creating a new UI component**

 #### Linux and macOS

 ```